Linkedin

 • For pre-approval, the lender verifies financial details that you provide.
 In many cases, when the lender says you're pre-approved, they are saying that as long as nothing changes between now and the loan's signing, they are willing to give you the loan.
 It’s a tentative commitment, not a guarantee that you’ll get the loan.

 If you've ever applied for a home equity loan or home equity line of credit (HELOC), you've probably heard the terms prequalification and pre-approval.
 Don't feel bad if you don’t know the difference between the two.
-They sound so much alike it's enough to confuse anyone.
-Here, we'll clear up the confusion, making it much easier to nod confidently the next time a loan officer tells you that you've been prequalified or pre-approved.
+They sound so much alike it's enough to confuse anyone, and they're sometimes used interchangeably even though they're two different things.

 What is prequalification for a HELOC or home equity loan?

-Here’s why that’s a good thing: If a lender checks you out and doubts that you will qualify for a loan, they won't waste your time.
-Another good thing about prequalification is that many lenders run a soft credit check rather than a hard one during the prequalification process.
-While a hard credit check can cause your credit rating to dip, a soft check does not impact your credit.
+Many lenders run a soft credit check rather than a hard one during the prequalification process.
+While a hard credit check could cause your credit rating to dip, a soft check does not impact your credit.

-Once you receive prequalification, the lender will tell you more about the interest rate you might qualify for and give you an estimate of your borrowing capacity.
+Once you receive prequalification, the lender will usually tell you more about the interest rate you might qualify for and give you an estimate of your borrowing capacity.

 What is pre-approval for a HELOC or home equity loan?

-During HELOC or home equity loan pre-approval, the lender dives into your application more deeply, verifying your credit standing, employment, income, debt, and savings.
 If prequalification is like being asked on a second date, pre-approval is like a marriage proposal.
 In short, the lender wants to commit to you.
-There are three situations that could cause the lender to back out after offering pre-approval:
+There are generally three situations that may cause the lender to back out after offering pre-approval:

 • There are changes to your income or employment.
-An income or employment status change will cause the lender to reassess your loan.
+An income or employment status change could cause the lender to reassess your loan.
 However, that doesn't mean that the lender will definitely back out.
 Let's say you're transitioning from one job to another, but they're in the same field and your income remains stable.
 That's less risky than switching job fields entirely or accepting a lower-paying position.

 Key differences between prequalification and pre-approval for HELOCs and home equity loans